2026 Entry Period Is Open — Send in Your Submissions Today!

 Plaques, Statuettes, and Certificates

 Producers may choose to purchase plaques, statuettes, or receive a free certificate for their award-winning shows.
 Online order forms will be available on the WCM website.
 These awards will be presented at the Media Fest Banquet and Show.
-If a producer is not able to attend the show and no one is available to pick up their items for them, WCM can package and mail plaques and statuettes.
+If a producer is not able to attend the show and no one is available to pick up their items for them, WCM can package and mail plaques and statuettes for shipping costs.

 Use of Your Program by WCM/Sharing Your Program